neoforged/Documentation/docs/advanced/featureflags.md

             // If this is true, the pack is always active and cannot be disabled, should always be false for feature packs false,

-            // 'packPosition': Priority to load resources from this pack in
+            // Priority to load resources from this pack in
             // 'TOP' this pack will be prioritized over other packs
             // 'BOTTOM' other packs will be prioritized over this pack Pack.Position.TOP